bugsbrog/web-sprint-challenge-advanced-react/README.md

 ## Project Setup
 * [ ] Run npm install to install your dependencies.
 * [ ] Run npm start to run your frontend and backend code automatically.
 * [ ] Note your backend code will run automatically when your run npm start.
-There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
+There is no need to separately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions